 The 999/112 system will continue to operate as normal.
-However automatic fire alarm systems that direct calls through to alarm receiving centres will not generate an attendance unless a 999 call is made to confirm that there is a fire.
+However automatic fire alarm systems, which direct calls through to alarm receiving centres, will not generate an attendance unless a 999 call is made to confirm that there is a fire.

 During periods of strike action it is foreseeable that:

 In the event of a lift becoming stuck calls to the fire brigade should only be made if people in the lift are at immediate risk or in such distress as to need medical attention.